 RISK OF INCIDENT FORM

-Action taken by Management / Find (To be completed by SLT) and date) save as actioned by (Sgn and date) save as Updated WW August 2021 Ickburgh School Risk of Incident For events where there has been a risk of an incident e.g. injury, pupil leaving building, damage to property, rooms unlocked, dangerous items left unattended.
-Please record all COVID-19 related concerns or 'near misses', e.g. pupil accessing, or nearly accessing, incorrect bubble; staff unsure of suite boundaries, visitor unaware of which space is accessible to them, wrong signage. er Staff bresent Time loc % 19 ' = hby yed Updated WW August 2021 lethough School building, dan Please recorr accessing, in Staff Member completing form Date Area of school where risk occurred Nature of risk (not COVID-19 related) Nature of risk if COVID-19 related Action taken by staff concerned Reported to
+building, dam Please record accessing, inc Ickburgh School Risk of Incident For events where there has been a risk of an incident e.g. injury, pupil leaving building, damage to property, rooms uncoded, dangerous items left unattended.
+Please record all COVID-19 related concerns or hear misses', e.g. pupil accessing, or nearly accessing, incorrect bubble; staff unsure of suite boundaries, visitor unaware of which space is accessible to them, wrong signage.
+Action taken by Management /

+Staff Member completing form r Staff om present (To be completed by

+Date Time SLT)

+Area of school where risk occurred artioned by (sion and date)

+Nature of risk (not COVID-19 related) 6

+Nature of risk if COVID-19 related ۲

+Action taken by staff concerned Sci Da

+Reported to

+Updated WW August 2021 21 Updated WW August 2021